Hofknecht/SystemTrayMenu/README.md

 **Can the SystemTrayMenu launch on windows startup?**

-Yes, you can select this option in the settings menu, that you can open by right clicking on the SystemTrayMenu icon.
+Yes, you can select this option in the settings menu, which can be opened by right clicking on the icon in the systen tray.

 ---